 - The level of dinitrogen oxide became dangerously high, which can cause brain damage due to a lowered ability to synthesize vitamin B12

-And that’s just the tip of the iceberg of problems with going to Mars, best and certainly most amusingly in “Packing for Mars” by Mary Roach.
+And that’s just the tip of the iceberg of problems with going to Mars which Mary Roach’s delightful and hilarious book explains in “Packing for Mars“.